The Genetics of Pancreatic Cancer: Part 2

 - Primarily due to mutations in the PRSS1 gene that can be inherited from either parent

-- Mutations in other genes (SPINK1, CFTR, and CTRC) have also been found in families with HP.
+- Mutations in other genes (SPINK1, CFTR, and CTRC) have also been linked with HP.

 - Pancreatitis is recurring inflammation of the pancreas that can gradually cause damage to the pancreas and surrounding tissue.